Lime Kiln Valley AVA: Topography

 Most of the Lime Kiln Valley vineyards are located at 1000 ft above sea level.
 The petition stated that the variation in the rainfall would affect any grapes grown in the mountainous area differently than the grapes grown on the valley floor.
 Therefore, no grapes are grown in the mountainous area and plantings are not anticipated.
 Vineyard expansions are planned within the amended boundaries of the viticultural area.
 After evaluating the entire record concerning the climate of the area, ATF believed the boundaries of the proposed Lime Kiln Valley should be amended to exclude the mountainous areas.
 ATF believed the boundaries now used delineate an area which exhibits similar characteristics, but differ from surrounding areas.
 The boundaries are described primarily by Cienega Road and the 1400 ft contour line.
 While ATF believes that viticultural area boundaries based solely on man-made features are inappropriate, where such features closely approximate natural features, or where they provide a demarcation line from grape-growing areas as opposed to areas not suitable for grape-growing, or where they provide a line to delineate a climatic feature, it is acceptable to use these man-made features in describing boundaries.

 Climate

 Rainfall averages 40 in per year in the upper western reaches of Lime Kiln Valley, and 16 in per year in the lower eastern reaches.
 The valley receives over 2 in more rainfall per year than Hollister, located approximately 11 mi northwest from Lime Kiln Valley.
 Winter temperatures are well below freezing.
 Summer temperatures average between 85–95 F, while dropping at night to between 45–50 F. Usual morning fog during early summer is burned off by mid-morning.
 The prevailing winds are predominantly northwesterly from the ocean.
+The USDA plant hardiness zones are 9a and 9b.